growlybear/anz/README.md

 A small app such as this didn't call for many Design Patterns to be leveraged in its development.
-However, I should point out that interaction with the Seismi API has been extracted out into its own separate service, ensuring both components adhere closely to the [Single-Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle.
+However, I should point out that interaction with the Seismi API has been extracted out into its own separate service, ensuring both components adhere closely to the [Single-Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle).
-This ensures not just a clean separation of concerns, but easy testing in isolation from each other.
+This ensures not just a clean separation of concerns, but easy testing of each unit in isolation from each other.

-Many other best practices for front-end development are exhibited throughout the repo, especially as regards:
+Many other best practices for front-end development are exhibited throughout the repo, specifically:

 - code, asset and request minification
 - streamlined development workflow